 Our understanding of Candida auris is evolving.
-As we continue to learn about the fungus, few possibilities become more probable: high likelihood of the MDR pathogen spreading to unaffected parts of our planet which would eventually tax our laboratories, pharmaceuticals and healthcare delivery systems with greater economic burden, as we would require multifaceted diagnostic tools and more expensive antifungal treatment.
+As we continue to learn about the fungus, a few possibilities become more probable: high likelihood of the MDR pathogen spreading to unaffected parts of our planet which would eventually tax our laboratories, pharmaceuticals, and healthcare delivery systems with a greater economic burden, as we would require multifaceted diagnostic tools and more expensive antifungal treatment.
 Global preparedness to face a future fungal pandemic is a telling requirement.
-Management, control and prevention of Candida auris leaves ample space for improvement in strategies for containment of outbreaks, multidisciplinary approach and early initiation of treatment, improvement in hospital infection control, including disinfection, hand washing, strict adherence to bio-medical waste disposal guidelines, patient isolation, barrier nursing, restriction of footfalls in hospital environment.
-High index of suspicion is the key to a fruitful diagnosis of Candida auris.
-Prevention can be done by contact investigation to identify and detect transmission by collecting swab sample from body sites mainly the skin folds like axilla, groin as well as from patient's environment.
-All Candida auris patient should be managed by placing in a single room with contact precaution.
-When more than one patient with C. auris are identified, infection control measures should be performed.
-Centers for Disease Control and Prevention (CDC) has laid down guidelines which prescribe disinfection of room surfaces with high level disinfectant (HLD), medical equipments by autoclaving or ethylene oxide or gas plasma sterilization.
-Regular dedicated decolonization with 0.2% chlorhexidine mouthwash, 1% chlorhexidine dental gel in ventilated patient have shown to reduce Chlorhexidine colonization. impregnated protective disk for central vascular catheter exit sites may be used to reduce central line associated blood stream infection.
-For terminal cleaning, fogging by hydrogen peroxide vapors been used to disinfect patients' room.
-Several newer antifungals are in various stages of development against this fungus and are showing promising results e.g. Ibrexafungerp (IBX; SCY-078, SCY078 and MK-3118), Rezafungin (RZF; CD101 and SP3025), Manogepix (MGX; APX001A and E1210), Fosmanogepix (FGX; APX001 and E1211), Olorofim (F901318), Opelconazole (OPC; PC945), Quilseconazole (VT-1129), Oteseconazole (VT-1161), VT-1598, ATI-2307, MGCD290 and VL-2397 [29-31].
-For all practical purposes, we can carry out a multicentric study analysing past microbiological records for a minimum one-year duration of patients with high-risk attributes along with enhanced surveillance of laboratory settings for identification of C.auris, which can play vital role in preparing strategies for future prevention of infections.
+Management, control, and prevention of Candida auris leave ample space for improvement in strategies for containment of outbreaks, multidisciplinary approach and early initiation of treatment, improvement in hospital infection control, including disinfection, hand washing, strict adherence to bio-medical waste disposal guidelines, patient isolation, barrier nursing, of footfalls the restriction in hospital environment.
+A high index of suspicion is the key to a fruitful diagnosis of Candida auris.
+Prevention can be done by contact investigation to identify and detect transmission by collecting swab samples from body sites mainly the skin folds like the axilla, and groin as well as from the patient's environment.
+All Candida auris patients should be managed by placing them in a single room with contact precautions.
+When more than one patient with C. auris is identified, infection control measures should be performed.
+Centers for Disease Control and Prevention (CDC) has laid down guidelines that prescribe daily disinfection of room surfaces with high-level disinfectant (HLD), and medical equipment by autoclaving or ethylene oxide or gas plasma dedicated sterilization.
+Regular oral decolonization with 0.2% chlorhexidine mouthwash and 1% chlorhexidine dental gel in ventilated patients has been shown to reduce colonization.
+Chlorhexidine-impregnated protective disk for central vascular catheter exit sites may be used to reduce central lineassociated bloodstream infection.
+For terminal cleaning, fogging by hydrogen peroxide vapors has been used to disinfect patients' rooms.
+Several newer antifungals are in various stages of development against this fungus and are showing promising results e.g. Ibrexafungerp (IBX; SCY-078, SCY078 and MK-3118), Rezafungin (RZF; CD101 and SP3025),

+Manogepix (MGX; APX001A and E1210), Fosmanogepix (FGX; APX001 and E1211), Olorofim (F901318), Opelconazole (OPC: PC945).
+Quilseconazole (VT-1129), Oteseconazole (VT-1161), VT-1598, ATI-2307.
+MGCD290 and VL-2397 [29-31].
+For all practical purposes, we can carry out a multicentric study analyzing past microbiological records for a minimum one-year duration of patients with high-risk attributes along with enhanced surveillance of laboratory settings for identification of C.auris, which can play a vital role in preparing strategies for future prevention of infections.